-The Best Kids Clubs in Australia
+The Best Kids Clubs In Australia

-1. BIG4 North Star
+1. BIG4 North Star, NSW

-The BIG4 North Star are often found at Sammy's Adventure Lagoon - a water park with some serious thrills and spills.
-Set amidst tropical surrounds, the 2-storey aqua play has 4 waterslides and 65 interactive water features including water slides, water cannons, giant fibre glass fish, and a 600 L bucket that spills water every 6 minutes!
-Other park features include a giant outdoor playground that is fully fenced and shaded, and a the Little Treasures play corner for some under 3 years old fun.
+Families holidaying at BIG4 North Star are often found at Sammy's Adventure Lagoon - a water park with some serious thrills and spills.
+Set amidst tropical surrounds, the 2-storey aqua play has 4 waterslides and 65 interactive water features including water slides, water cannons, giant fibreglass fish, and a 600 L bucket that spills water every 6 minutes!
+Other park features include a giant outdoor playground that is fully fenced and shaded, and the Little Treasures play corner for under 3s.

-2. Hamilton Island, Whitsundays, QLD
+2. Hamilton Island, Qld

-We love that you can fly directly from Sydney to Hamilton island and once you settle in, there is so much to do.
+We love that you can fly directly from Sydney to Hamilton Island and once you settle in, there is so much to do.
 Choose from water sports, mini-golf, go-karts, quad bikes and wildlife.
 Or hire a golf buggy and take a tour of the island.

-Rates start from $320 a night for a garden view apartment.
+Hamilton Island rates start from $320 a night for a garden view apartment.

-3. Kingfisher Bay Resort, Fraser Island QLD
+3. Kingfisher Bay Resort, Fraser Island

 Accommodation in the resort is varied with a choice of resort rooms, villas, houses and lodges.

-Rates start from a very reasonable $169 for a standard room.
+Kingfisher Bay Resort rates start from a very reasonable $169 for a standard room.

-4. Zagame’s Paradise Resort, Gold Coast, QLD
+4. Paradise Resort, Qld

-Z4K is a mini fun park featuring themed play spaces such as Astro’s Space Station with pedal powered space buggies, Under Water World with submarines and slides, and the Magic Garden with its colourful ball pit.
-It’s school holidays everyday in Z4K and Mum and Dad get some time out too!
+Paradise Resorts Kids Zone Mini Fun Park offers a range of fully supervised sessions daily for children as young as 6 weeks.
+Kids can enjoy themed play spaces such as Astro’s Space Station with pedal-powered space buggies, Under Water World with submarines and slides, and the Magic Garden with its colourful ball pit.

 Little swimmers have their own smaller version including a slippery slide, water cannons and giant tipping water bucket.
 There’s also a paddling area especially for them with a gently sloping beach entry.